 To start, a successful bad faith insurance claim should provide you with the full coverage to which you were initially entitled.
 For example, if your home was damaged in a storm, a successful bad faith insurance claim should cover the cost of the damages to your home.
 However, from here, you can seek additional compensation from the insurance company in a bad faith insurance claim, including statutory penalties, statutory interest, attorney fees, economic loss, emotional distress, liability for judgments in excess of policy limits, economic loss, and, for the most reprehensible bad faith insurers, punitive damages.

-Contact a Panama City Bad Faith Insurance Lawyer
+Contact a Florida Bad Faith Insurance Lawyer

 If you believe that your insurance company failed to uphold its end of the bargain when you needed it most, there is a very good chance that you will have a valid bad faith insurance claim.
 Nobody should have to fight a powerful entity such as an insurance company on their own, which is why a Panama City bad faith insurance lawyer at Manuel & Thompson is here to help.
 Contact our firm today so we can assess your situation and determine the best possible strategy going forward.